There are few secrets in real estate photography

 What cameras do you use?

-I currently use a pair of Nikon D850s.
+I currently use Nikon Z6II and D850.
 The image quality and dynamic range are class leading and reliability second to none.
 I always take at least 2 cameras to each shoot to ensure the job can always be completed.

 As for lenses: only Nikon’s best.
 This normally means the 14-24, 16-35 and 24-70.
 Very low levels of distortion and naturally sharp optiics mean great images.
 At the widest angle, the view is very similar to human eye which, again, adds to the realism of the image.

-I also use the DJI Phantom 4 Pro drone and the DJI Ronin-M gimbal
+I also use the DJI Mavic Air 2 and Phantom 4 Pro drones and the DJI RS2 gimbal

 What about lighting?